dfadeeff/LipSync/documentation/PART2.md

 ##### The Result

 POC 2 creates a new video where:
-- **Head motion remains perfectly smooth** (from original timeline)
+- **Head motion remains smooth** (from original timeline)
-- **Mouth shapes are optimally synced** (from best-matching frames)
+- **Mouth shapes are synced** (from best-matching frames)
-- **Visual artifacts are minimized** through advanced blending techniques
+- **Visual artifacts are expected to be minimized** through advanced blending techniques
 - **Each frame is truly generated** through sophisticated image composition

-This approach eliminates the temporal jitter of frame re-timing while achieving meaningful sync improvements through generative pixel creation.
+This approach is expected to eliminate the temporal jitter of frame re-timing while achieving meaningful sync improvements through generative pixel creation.

 ### 2.3 Overall Results